Codecademy/docs/content/sql/concepts/commands/terms/case/case.md

   - 'paths/design-databases-with-postgresql'
 ---

-The **`CASE`** command is a logical test that returns different output based on the conditions of each statement, closes with an `END` clause.
+The **`CASE`** command is a logical test that returns different output based on the conditions of each statement and closes with an `END` clause.

 ## Syntax